-All salespersons or agents for any product or proposition or cause whatsoever are prohibited from soliciting members of the faculty, staff, or the student body in any building or on any part of the campus of MSU, or by any electronic means unless otherwise noted in the MSU policy - https://www.missouristate.edu/StudentConduct/23800.htm#Solicitationolicitation.
+All salespersons or agents for any product or proposition or cause whatsoever are prohibited from soliciting members of the faculty, staff, or the student body in any building or on any part of the campus of MSU, or by any electronic means unless otherwise noted in the MSU policy.
 Door-to-door solicitation in university residence halls, academic, or administrative buildings is strictly prohibited.
 Students are responsible to read and abide by the MSU policy for advertisement and solicitation.